yusufkuba/yusufkuba/README.md

 👋 Hi!
 My name is Muhammad Yusuf.

 👀 I’m an English studies graduate with a Bachelor of Education in English and an Associate Degree in Business English from State University of Makassar.
-I’ve also recently completed a PGCert from the University of Auckland specialising in Management.
+I’ve also completed a PGCert from the University of Auckland specialising in Management.

 🪐 As a Digital Educational Content Creator, I'm passionate about crafting engaging, data-driven, and accessible learning experiences.
 With a background in digital content, social media strategy, and educational learning design, I aspire to blend educational content with strategic insights to maximise learning impact.